-Docomo’s initial bicycle service was not provided in other languages than Japanese and the time to unlock a bicycle took approximately 10 to 15 minutes.
-This is why JapanTravel Bike started as a service for travellers.
+Docomo’s original bicycle service was provided in Japanese only, and to unlock a bicycle, users had to go through a tiresome process which took approximately 10 to 15 minutes.
+This is where Japan Travel saw an opportunity and started JapanTravel Bike as a service for travelers.

-To validate the concept of this service we first developed an MVP by reusing design patterns from an older product.
-The concept turned out to be a success when a stream of bicycle passes were purchased and travellers started using the bicycles.
+Before starting this project we validated the concept of this service by creating an MVP reusing design patterns from an earlier product.
+The concept was considered a success once bicycle passes were frequently purchased and travelers started using bicycles.